wangguanan/JSIA-ReID/README.md

 ## License

-This repo is released under the MIT License
+This repo is released under the MIT License.

 ## Contacts
 If you have any question about the project, please feel free to contact with me.